Ghost classes in $\mathbb{Q}$-rank two orthogonal Shimura varieties: Introduction

-Let $(G, X)$ be a Shimura pair, and let $\rho:G \rightarrow GL(V)$ be an irreducible finite dimensional representation.
-One can define in a natural way a local system $\V$ on the Shimura variety $S$ associated to $(G, X)$, underlying a variation of complex Hodge structure of a given weight $wt(V)$.
+and we denote by $S$ the projective limit, over the directed set of open compact subgroups, of these level varieties (i.e. the space of complex points of the corresponding Shimura variety).
+One can define in a natural way a local system $\V$ on the Shimura variety $S$ associated to $(\mathrm{G}, X)$, underlying a variation of complex Hodge structure of a given weight $wt(V)$.